medcloudbr/development-challenge-five/README.md

 ## Required

 - You need to develop the Rest API using Spring Boot.
+- You need to develop an API operation to query records (Patient's name, birth date, email and address) by patient email.
 - The API need to have validation by a password or other validation method of your choice.

 ## What will be evaluated: